 |Modify meshes in your scene to clip out areas to see features below, to show only the area of the mesh within the boundaries of a geographic area, or to flatten and replace an area of the mesh with new construction.

 |Filter parts of the building based on building scene layer attributes.

 For 3D object scene layers, you can filter objects by attributes and customize the shader to create different visual results by changing the material applied to objects.
 This is useful when you want to visualize objects that match specific criteria.

 You may want to remove some parts of 3D object scene layers and building scene layers after they are added to your ArcGIS Map.
 Spatial filtering enables you to remove areas of 3D object scene layers and building scene layers in your ArcGIS Map by providing polygon geometries to specify the areas.

-Clip and mask modifications can be made to integrated mesh scene layers and elevation surfaces enabling you to incorporate other spatial data or actors alongside the integrated mesh scene layer without modifying the underlying integrated mesh source data.
+Clip, mask, and replace modifications can be made to integrated mesh scene layers and elevation surfaces, enabling you to incorporate other spatial data or actors alongside the integrated mesh scene layer without modifying the underlying integrated mesh source data.
 This capability also enables you to add other ground surface data for a specific area without modifying the elevation source data.